carmenbianca/report-liferay/plan.md

 Question @needs seeks to define some important terms in the main question.
 Question @solutions seeks to acquire information about existing technical approaches to adjacent problems, if any.
-It will also zoom in on the extent of automation.
-Which scenarios should require manual intervention by Legal or Engineering?
+It will also zoom in on the extent of
+automation: Which scenarios should require manual intervention by Legal or Engineering?

-The next question explores an aspect that is directly tangential to the main question.
-This aspect is not specifically mentioned, but will be important to research regardless.
+The next questions explore aspects that are directly tangential to the main question.
+These aspect is not specifically mentioned, but will be important to research regardless.

+@current.
+What is the current process of licensing compliance?

 @methods.
 What are the possible methods of detecting the \gls{inbound}
 licensing of code?
 What are their qualities?

+Question @current exists to create an understanding of the current situation.
+With that understanding, it becomes much easier to imagine how the process might be automated.

 Question @methods looks similar to question @solutions, but they are in truth extremely different.
 Where question @solutions is focused on the technical